zett-8/wait-for-netlify-action/README.md

-# Wait for Netlify — A GitHub Action ⏱
+# Wait for Netlify Deploy — A GitHub Action ⏱

 Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Netlify Preview URL?
 This action will wait until the url is available before running the next task.

+This is a fork of [JakePartusch/wait-for-netlify-action](https://github.com/JakePartusch/wait-for-netlify-action) that uses the deployment for the commit, rather than for the PR.

 ## Inputs